shivaninegi1602-collab/Induction2025/README.md

-# REPORT OF INDUCTION PROGRAM
+# ACTIVITY REPORT OF INDUCTION PROGRAM

 ## Day 1 - July 31,2025
 My first day at Guru Nanak Dev Engineering College was a very good experience for me.
 First of all we went to college Gurdwara Sahib and there we started a new chapter of our life with the blessings of God.
 After having refreshments, we went to the college auditorium for our induction program.